SniffleSneeze/thumbnail_server/README.md

 # thumbnail_server
-A simple web server that displays thumbnails of images
+A simple web server that displays thumbnails of images using Rust

 # The Design Idea